 Documentation of an adverse reaction to a drug substance

 Scenario: A physician sees a patient in clinic for routine outpatient care.
 The patient has been receiving care for diabetes and hypertension.
 Recently the patient was prescribed 25mg hydrochlorothiazide for his blood pressure.
-He tells the physician that he has developed hives weeks previously and on examination, the physician confirms the presence of generalized hives.
+He tells the physician that he has developed hives the previous week and on examination, the physician confirms the presence of generalized hives.
 A review of systems fails to reveal any other causes and the physician believes that the patient may be having an urticarial reaction to hydrochlorothiazide.
 He has lingering uncertainty about this and tells the patient to stop the thiazide and employ diphenhydramine for relief.
 The physician advances the patient dose of losartan for blood pressure control.
 He schedules him back in a week for follow-up and when recording his note for the visit, he adds to his assessment in the problem list: “Urticarial reaction, possible thiazide allergy”.

 A week later the patient returns for follow-up with the itching and rash entirely resolved.
 He reports that the reaction subsided within days after stopping the thiazide.
 The physician adds “Hydrochlorothiazide allergy:reaction of hives; moderate criticality, probable” to the problem list.